ericholscher/ericholscher.com/site/blog/2016/mar/15/dont-use-markdown-for-technical-docs.rst

 It is great for a subset of tasks, mainly blog posts and commenting.
 However,
-lately it has been adopted by the technical writing community as a solution for writing longer form documents.
+lately it has been adopted by the technical writing community as a solution for writing documentation.

 I'd like to lay out the main arguments that I have against Markdown.
 Hopefully this will be useful in helping you decide whether it's a good fit for your organization.